 Are religious politics greatly decreasing your group's effectiveness?
 Christian leaders who are more concerned about their position and pet programs often resist God's spirit.
 They may even try to STOP efforts by some to play a more active role in the local church.
-If you are in such a group it might be time for a change.
+If you are in such a group it might be time for a fresh start.
 Is SIN openly practiced by some in the fellowship?
-Those Christians who habitually sin should not be allowed to come to worship services until they repent (1Corinthians 5:1 - 7).
-If such sins are allowed to exist unchallenged, it is likely time to start something new.
+Those Christians who habitually sin should not be allowed to come to worship services (1Corinthians 5:1 - 7).
+If such sins are allowed to exist unchallenged, it is likely time for you to move on.

-Do you have significant doctrinal differences with other church members?
+Do you have significant doctrinal differences with other Christians with whom you meet?
 Disagreements can be worked with if the local group allows open discussions regarding its teachings and practices.
 If, however, leadership is unwilling to take seriously your concerns, you may be more comfortable elsewhere.

 Do you feel that God is leading you to serve others in a unique way?
 Your ideas may be worth pursuing.
-If, however, you find your congregation less than enthusiastic (if not downright hostile) to your sincere plans, it might be time for the freedom a new church can bring.
+If, however, you find your congregation less than enthusiastic (if not downright hostile) to your sincere plans, it might be time to start a new church founded on freedom.

-Here are some BAD reasons to start a church.
-Do you think you know just about everything important the Bible teaches and feel compelled to "bless" others with this insight?
-Do you believe God has given you some special prophetic insight that has to be heard by everyone?
-It is a bad idea to begin a new group for the sole purpose of giving you an outlet in which to express your 'superior' gifts!
-Such self-centered desires can easily lead to vanity (the devil's chief sin) and a host of problems in the future.
+What are some BAD reasons someone might use to start a church?
+Do they think they know just about everything important the Bible teaches and feel compelled to "bless" others with this insight?
+Do they believe God has given them some special prophetic insight that has to be heard?
+Is someone frustrated by not being recognized by the church?
+Starting a new assembly based on the above reasons is asking for a great deal of trouble.

 A desire to serve God and the brethren in love and a willingness to work hard are the foundation stones on which to start a church.
 While knowledge of the Bible is important, it is not the critical asset in creating a new group.
 New congregations have a much easier time taking shape when people or families of the same mind all pitch in to do whatever work is needed.